-Into Moscow in a blizzard, I was frantically rereading my Russian textbook.
-On the way into rown, I began to read billboards.
-Sud-denly I felt a surge of confidence and an unseemly interest in cell phones, snack foots, banks, computers and other New Rus-sia status symbols.
-I understood almost everything, with the help of an extremely basic vocabulary and the helpful, historical tendency of the Russians to borrow words from other i anguages.
-Even under the heavy disguise of the Cyrillic alphabet, the word for a hole floor is pure French, étage.
+into Moscow in a blizzard, I was frantically rereading my Russian textbook.
+On the way into cown, I begam to read billboards.
+Suddenly, I felt a surge of confidence and an unseemly interest in cell phones, snack foods, banks, computers and other New Russia status symbols.
+I understood almost everything, with the help of an extremely basic vocabulary and the helpful, historical tendency of the Russians to borrow words from other languages.
+Even under the heavy disguise of the Cyrillic alphabet, the word for a hotel floor is pure French, étage.
 Nor does it take much linguistic brilliance to figure out that fotoapparat is just a fancy way of saying camera.

-One cannot live by billboards alone, how-ever.
+One cannot live by billboards alone, however.
 The more interesting challenge came when we decided to take a walk.
-I ap-proached the elderly hotel security guard near the door, took a deep breath and asked "Where is the Stary Arbat?" in what I hoped was Russian.
-He looked at me with a mixture of reliaf and astonishment, smiled and not only gave me directions brue certain death on the city's many-laned streets.
+I approached the elderly hotel security guard near the door, took a deep breath and asked "Where is the Stary Arbat?" in what I hoped was Russian.
+He looked at me with a nixture of relief and astonishment, smiled and not only gave me directions but drew a map highlighting the underground passages that save Moscow pedestrians from certain death on the city's many-laned streets.

-Walking along the Arbat, Moscow's favor-tic pedestrian mail, in a flurry of snoy-flakes, we were approached by a womain who wanted to tell us about the Eastey services at her cultural enter, As alse rat-ted on, I realized that I was getting the drift of the conversation.
-Unfortunately we had not reached the future tense in class, so was unable to tell ber pollekly that we were leaving for S. Petersburg in a few days.
-Buyed by the experience, I spent the next two weeks producing bits and pieces of Russian.
+Walking along the Arbat, Moscow's favorite pedestrian mall, in a flurry of snow-flakes, we were approached by a woman who wanted to tell us about the Eastey services at her cultural enter, As alse rattled on, I realized that I was getting the drift of the conversation.
+Unfortunately we had not reached the future tense in class, so was unable to tell her politely that we were leaving for St. Petersburg in a few days.

+Buoyed by the experience, I spent the next two weeks producing bits and pieces of Russian.
 I asked for directions.
-I bargained with taxi directions in bargained with taxi directions in translated for my friends when the charming docent at the Romanov Boyaris house explained the life of a mobie family in 18th-century Moscow i smiled a lot, and, almost without exception, everyones mindle back and tried to help with directions, information, advice.
-Russia was indeed leas oname.
+I bergained with taxi drivers.
+I mastered the Moscow metro, starting with the central station where four lines meet.
+I translated for my friends when the charming docent at the Romayor Boyats louse explained the life of a noble family in 16th-century Moscow I smiled a lot, and, almost without exception, everyone smiled back and tried to help with directions, information, advice.
+Russia was indeed less noanue.

-I remembered other countries where a few words of the language had had dramatic effect.
-My best moment in Turkey came in a we struggled to read the menus in the penumbra, our watter ignored our requests in English for more light.
-Suddenly I re-membered that my 40-word Turkist words-ulary included both lutten (please) and mum (cande).
-When I said firmly: "Lutted, and so were the candles that promptly graced our table.
+I remembered other countries where a few words of the language had had dramati; effect.
+My best moment in Turkey came in a pretentious, dark restaurant in Istanbul.
+As we struggled to read the menus in the penumbra, our waiter ignored our requests in English for more light.
+Suddenly I remembered that my 40-word Turkish woeshulary included both huten (please) and mum (candle).
+When I said firmly, "Jarted, mum," his amazement was lovely to behold and so were the candles that promptly graced our table.
+I remembered o xperilexces like these have made me a firm believer that speaking languages badly of barely is better than not speak of course, although my own experience have been that people react with a smile rather than a sneer, particularly if you're stumbling about in relatively obscure languages.
+Speaking badly required a dramatic chauge in personality.
+Gone was the perfectionist with her graceful subjunctives and catchy idloms, Instead, I now smile a lot.
+I begui every conversation - with pleases, thank yous and excuse me.
+I grovel, inguistically speaking the remover of the perfections of the perfection of